Continually Updated Clinical Reference

 United States

-The natural reservoirs of these viruses live in tropical areas.
+Most of the natural reservoirs of these viruses live in tropical areas.
 Hence, the virus does not typically infect persons in the United States.
-Rare, random cases of infection occur as a result of the importation of viruses by travelers or the importation of scientific research animal subjects.
+Random cases of infection occur as a result of the importation of viruses by travelers or the importation of scientific research animal subjects.

 International